Snooz82/robotframework-datadriver/Readme.rst

 File Encoding and CSV Dialect
 -----------------------------

-CSV is far away from well designed and has absolutely no "common" format.
+While there are various specifications and implementations for the CSV format (see `RFC 4180 <https://www.rfc-editor.org/rfc/rfc4180.html>`_), there is no formal specification in existence, which allows for a wide variety of interpretations of CSV files.
 Therefore it is possible to define your own dialect or use predefined.
 The default is Excel-EU which is a semicolon separated file.
 These Settings are changeable as options of the Data Driver Library.